curl/everything-curl/usingcurl-proxies.md

 All the previously mentioned protocols to speak with the proxy are clear text protocols, HTTP and the SOCKS versions.
-Using these methods could allow someone to evesdrop on your traffic the local network where you or the proxy reside.
+Using these methods could allow someone to eavesdrop on your traffic the local network where you or the proxy reside.

 One solution for that is to use HTTPS to the proxy, which then establishes a